Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 ## UI Handler {#page-view-uihandler}

 UI Handlers are scripts which handle visual functionality for BattleUiShared -prefabs.
-They are attached to the top level parent GameObject of the BattleUi -prefab and there is only ever one instance of a UI Handler script.
+They are attached to the top level parent GameObject of the @ref BattleUi.prefab and there is only ever one instance of a UI Handler script.
 The handler scripts also add listeners to call UiInput methods in @cref{Battle.View.Game,BattleGameViewController} when the local player gives an UI input.
 In %Battle the UI Handlers have a Handler suffix in addition to the Ui prefix. [[Naming]](#index-naming)